-This committee is nominated through the College of Arts and Sciences Graduate Student Portal.
+This committee is nominated through the College of Arts and Sciences student portal.

-Qualifying Examinations
+Qualifying Examinations and Nomination to Candidacy

 Qualifying examinations may be taken after the student has satisfied all language requirements and has completed a minimum of 48 hours of coursework in the major and minor fields.
 Exams are generally taken in the third year of study.